dseguy/clearPHP/rules/no-useless-instruction.md

 <!-- Good Practices -->
 # Useless Instructions

 Useless instructions are valid instructions that don't provide anything useful.
-They are correctly compiled and processed but will not serve any purpose.
+They are correctly compiled and processed, but will not serve any purpose.

+Calls to properties, expressions that are not saved in a variables are good examples of such useless expressions.
+Most of the time, they are leftovers of code manipulations (construction, debug, refactoring...) that have been overlooked, and stayed behind.
+Since they don't do no harm, they are often left in place until a good reason comes up.

 They should be removed or completed so as to have impact in the code.